javipzv/search-algorithms/README.md

 ## Search Algorithms (Dijkstra and A*)

 This project includes an interactive visualization application for two of the most well-known pathfinding algorithms: Dijkstra and A*.
-The repository also contains the implementation of the graph class, and real city graphs have been loaded using the OpenStreetMap library.
-Through this visualization, you can discover the key differences between the two algorithms, particularly how they select the nodes to visit.
+The repository contains the implementation of both algorithms, along with the graph class, and real city graphs are loaded using the OpenStreetMap library.
+For the user interface and visualization, the pygame library is used.
+Through the visualization, you can explore the key differences between the algorithms, especially in how they select nodes to visit.

 ### Features
 - City Selection: Choose between Madrid or Barcelona.